cyqwill/uranus/readme.md

 ## Install
 Pls make sure postgres were installed, and there is an database named **uranus**.
 Then you should change the database username and password in `config.toml` file.

+There are quite some pre-requirements you should follow.
+Install all third-party packages inside *uranus*. and you should prepare your database for our *unranus* work properly.

 ## API Glance